Bastar district: Arts and crafts

 An area where handicraft is most widely practiced in Bastar is Kondagaon.
-Vessels, jewellery, images of the local deities, and some decorative works of art are made through a process called the lost wax technique, which is quite simple and happens to be perfect for tribal settings.
+Vessels, jewellery, images of the local deities, and some decorative works of art are made through a process called the lost wax technique, which is notable for its simplicity, is particularly well-suited to tribal settings.

 The Bastar district specializes in the preparation of items from Dhokra and unique woodcraft styles.
-The artifacts prepared from Dhokra technique of this art use beeswas, cow dung, paddy husk and red soil in the preparation.
+The artifacts prepared from Dhokra technique of this art use beeswax, cow dung, paddy husk and red soil in the preparation.
 In addition to being used for contouring, wax wires are also used to touch up artifacts for a more polished finish.

 The Dhokra and Bell Metal Handicraft are exported all over the world, and some of the handicraft items are purchased by tourists as souvenirs.